-Al-Liwa’ Al-Akhder (Green Brigade) Province, the division of the Islamic State (IS) for Yemen’s Ibb governorate, claiming killing and wounding a number of Houthis in a suicide bombing at their checkpoint.
+Al-Barakah Province, the division of the Islamic State (IS) for Syria’s al-Hasakah governorate, claimed killing at least 25 PKK elements in a suicide bombing by a French fighter.

 The Islamic State (IS) claimed killing two Philippine Army officers in an ambush in the city of Marawi.

 The Islamic State (IS) claimed killing over 60 and wounding 70 in a car bomb attack in southern Baghdad.